kaakaww/workshop-graphql-testing/README.md

 * A web browser
 * GitHub - [Sign up](https://github.com/signup) if you don't have an account

+## Agenda

+In this workshop we will work through the following tasks:

+1. Fork a test GraphQL app, and set up a CI/CD workflow for it in GitHub Actions.
+2. Enable Software Composition Analysis (SCA) scanning with Dependabot.
+3. Enable Static Application Security Test (SAST) scanning with CodeQL.
+4. Enable Dynamic Application Securituy Test (DAST) scanning with StackHawk.

 ## Step 1: Continuous Integration in GitHub Actions

-First, clone our test GraphQL application.
-We will build and test it in a GitHub Actions workflow automatically on every commit.
-Later, we will add various other automated security tests for it.
+First, fork the test GraphQL application repository, [`vuln-graphql-api`](https://github.com/kaakaww/vuln-graphql-api).
+We will build and test it in a GitHub Actions workflow on every commit.

-Fork the `vuln-graphql-api` app:
+Fork the `vuln-graphql-api` app from GitHub using the "Fork" button at the top right side of the page:

 <https://github.com/kaakaww/vuln-graphql-api>

-Go to the **Code** section of your newly forked repository in GitHub.
+After forking, go to the **Code** section of your new forked repository in GitHub.
 Create a new file using the **Add file --> Create new file** button.
 Name the file `.github/workflows/build-and-test.yml`, and add the following contents:

 ```yaml
 # .github/workflows/build-and-test.yml